Did you notice this you finished a chat or call and thinking, Like “Maybe I spoke too much?’ or “Why I couldn’t stay quiet?” you are not alone.

 The good news is you can change this habit gently.
-You don’t need to silence completely-in this post you will learn how to balance talking and listening.
+You don’t need to silence completely – in this post I will share tips and how to balance talking and listening.

-This post helps you to understand why you talk too much and share practical ways to manage this habit for better and calmer communication.
+This post helps you to understand why you talk too much and I will share practical ways to manage this habit for better and calmer communication.

 Why Do You Talk So Much?